eBay is managing payments

-Managed payments enhances the buying and selling experience on eBay. eBay will manage payments for most of its marketplace sellers by 2021, and all sellers will eventually be required to have eBay manage their payments in order to keep selling on eBay.
-If you receive a notification, we encourage you to register before the deadline to avoid any business interruption.
+Managing payments enhances the buying and selling experience on eBay. eBay will require all sellers to register for eBay to manage their payments in 2021.
+When you receive a notification, we encourage you to register before the deadline to avoid any business interruption.

-Registration allows you to get your business ready early for managed payments.
+Registration allows you to get your business ready early for eBay to manage your payments.
 You can register in a few simple steps, including verifying your business information and providing a bank account.
 You will be able to track your registration progress on the Payments tab in Seller Hub.